 - You have to keep lifting lid to check on your beans as it is not transparent

 You have thought about it long and hard and it only seems right that you should plunge into home roasting.
 So what’s the problem?
 There are many brands of coffee roasters on the market and finding the right one is a huge challenge.
-It doesn’t actually matters much as if you are roasting for an espresso machine or a drip coffee brewer, what matters is how you want to roast!
+It doesn’t actually matter much as if you are roasting for an espresso or a drip coffee, what matters is how you want to roast!